theatre-x/nsa_smacker/README.md

 - Run the program: ./nsa_smacker.sh

+WARNING: Do not run the "Delete Facebook Account" or "Visit Prism Break" options as root!!!

 How to undo blocks:

 Simply remove the domains you want to unblock from the "/etc/hosts" file.